OWASP/www-project-top-10-for-large-language-model-applications/2_0_vulns/LLM01_PromptInjection.md

 ### Example Attack Scenarios

 1. Direct Injection: An attacker injects a prompt into a customer support chatbot, instructing it to ignore previous guidelines, query private data stores, and send emails, leading to unauthorized access and privilege escalation.
-2. Indirect Injection: A user employs an LLM to summarize a webpage containing hidden instructions that cause the LLM to insert an image linking to a URL, exfiltrating the private conversation.
+2. Indirect Injection: A user employs an LLM to summarize a webpage containing hidden instructions that cause the LLM to insert an image linking to a URL, leading to exfiltration of the the private conversation.
 3. Unintentional Injection: A company includes an instruction in a job description to identify AI-generated applications.
 An applicant, unaware of this instruction, uses an LLM to optimize their resume, inadvertently triggering the AI detection.
 4. Intentional Model Influence: An attacker modifies a document in a repository used by a Retrieval-Augmented Generation (RAG) application.
 When a user's query returns the modified content, the malicious instructions alter the LLM's output, generating misleading results.
-5. Code Injection: Code Injection: An attacker exploits a vulnerability (CVE-2024-5184) in an LLM-powered email assistant to inject malicious prompts, allowing access to sensitive information and manipulation of email content.
+5. Code Injection: An attacker exploits a vulnerability (CVE-2024-5184) in an LLM-powered email assistant to inject malicious prompts, allowing access to sensitive information and manipulation of email content.
 6. Payload Splitting: An attacker uploads a resume with split malicious prompts.
 When an LLM is used to evaluate the candidate, the combined prompts manipulate the model's response, resulting in a positive recommendation despite the actual resume contents.
 7. Multimodal Injection: An attacker embeds a malicious prompt within an image that accompanies benign text.
 When a multimodal AI processes the image and text concurrently, the hidden prompt alters the model's behavior, potentially leading to unauthorized actions or disclosure of sensitive information.
 8. Adversarial Suffix: An attacker appends a seemingly meaningless string of characters to a prompt, which influences the LLM's output in a malicious way, bypassing safety measures.